“The Cowboy Capital of the World” is well known for its plentiful dude ranches, country-western music, rodeos, and horse racing.

 2E RV Guest Ranch Resort.
 Adjacent to the Twin Elm Guest Ranch, this pet-friendly RV park offers guests use of many of the facilities of the 200-acre dude ranch on the Medina River.
 Campfires at night and swimming the dude ranch pool or in the river are available without charge; for a small fee, you can enjoy horseback riding by the hour, a hayride, and tubing on the river.
 Info: Just a half mile off FM 470 from TX 16 (4 miles from Bandera); (888) 567–3049 or (830) 796–3628; www.twinelmranch.com.

 River Front Motel.
-Located across from the Medina River and Bandera City Park, the 11 no-frills cabins at this property welcome pets for a one-time fee of $15.
+Located across from the Medina River and Bandera City Park, the 11 no-frills cabins at this property welcome pets for an additional fee.
 (Pets aren’t permitted in the property’s Bandera Bunkhouse or Carriage House Inn.)
 Each free-standing cabin includes a furnished kitchenette (perfect for making Fido’s dinner), private bath with shower, daily maid service, ceiling fans, cable TV, heat and air-conditioning.
 When you’re ready for fun, just grab the leash, step and stroll through the park to the Medina River!
 Info: 1103 Maple St.; (800) 870-5671; www.theriverfrontmotel.com.